Previously at the ICA - Films

 The follow-up to Matt Porterfield's acclaimed directorial debut Hamilton, Putty Hill reveals another cross-section of Baltimore's dispossessed.
 Combining documentary-style interviews with narrative techniques, Putty Hill is a realist film presented in a wholly unique way.
 Improvised dialogue blends with script to create a natural, understated, and focused picture of a community on the fringes of society.

-On Saturday 18 June at 6.30, Hussain Currimbhoy - Programmer of the Sheffield Doc Fest, will introduce the screening of Putty hill.
+On Saturday 18 June at 6.30, Hussain Currimbhoy, Programmer of the Sheffield Doc Fest, introduces the screening of Putty Hill.

 Dir Matt Porterfield, USA, 2011, 87mins